How to nominate someone

 Submit a nomination form to recommend someone for the Mary Tasker Award.
-Nominations can be made from Thursday 7 January 2021.
-The closing date for nominations is Wednesday 24 February 2021.
+Nominations for the University Teaching Awards 2022 will open in January 2024 and close on Friday 1st March 2024.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, the following supporting statements will be requested:

 nominees will be expected to prepare a statement describing the rationale behind their teaching: what they do, why they do it that way, and how it benefits student learning.

 supporting statements for nominations will be requested from the nominee’s Director of Studies and relevant students.
 These should provide evidence of the nominee's excellence in teaching.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.